 I had 320km further to go.

-If the first chapter of the ride was a freezing cold struggle, the second chapter was a much more uplifting tale of camaraderie.
+But, if this first chapter of the ride was a freezing cold struggle, the second chapter was a much more uplifting tale of camaraderie.
 Two fellow cyclists from my club took me under their wing and the roads started to go past much easier.
-We chatted often, mostly not – but now I had a wheel to follow, and occasionally lead, progress seemed fine.
+We chatted often, mostly not – bu,t now I had a wheel to follow, progress seemed fine.
 One positive side effect of the continuous rain, and body shivers, was that my body was certainly not overheating.
 My vision was unimpeded – and I only first felt the twinges of distortion over 100 miles in.

 The furthest point from home was the sea.
 As we pulled away we guessed at the time – having not checked it for half a day.
 I guessed 5.30ish… but it was already 8pm.

-The third chapter of this ride was all about a battle.
-After patches of brightness during the afternoon the rain had set in: firstly, a misty, almost pleasantly cooling version; then drizzle.
+The third chapter of the ride was all battle.
+After patches of brightness during the afternoon, rain had truly set in: firstly, a misty, almost pleasantly cooling version; then drizzle.
 Then with a furious kick at the end, a torrential downpour that brought mud and leaves gushing down onto the tarmac.

 I followed red tail lights through the blackness.
 Up and down.
 The road surface chopped and changed – but visibility was too bad to see it coming: I just felt new pattern of vibrations and a rattle of fittings.

 My pins and needles eventually got too much and I took the gabapentine that I’d been delaying – I was scared how drowsy it would make me because I still had over 100km to ride.
-I was about 6 hours past my bedtime and I knew that I needed sleep, but, as it happened it just enhanced this spaced out, other worldly feeling that I was in.
-“Just don’t doze off” I repeated over and over again.
+I was about 6 hours past my bedtime and I knew that I needed sleep.
+It all added up to a spaced out, other worldliness.
+“Stay Awake, Stay Awake” I repeated over and over again.

 At 4am our group of 3 stopped in a little lay-by, ducking our heads to the heavy rain.
 My friend explained to me: